imalberto/photonews/README.md

 photonews
 =========

-Example web application to show usage of "modown" family of components.
+Photonews is an example web application showcasing the capabilty of "modown".

+The application uses the micro library [photonews-lib](/imalberto/photonews-lib) which is build using "modown" set of modules.

 ## What's Next ?

-- ES6 modules
+- User interaction via pagination and search
-- view composition
+- View composition

 ## Instructions